The Last Star (novel): Summary

-Cassie finds the explosive pill in her pocket and recognizes its similar to the one Megan had, which is activated by the carbon dioxide in a person's exhaled breath.
-The escape pod docks on the giant mothership, the size of Manhattan, and sees that it is filled with the high explosives that are to be dropped on Earth's cities.
-She recites her and Sammy's night-time prayers one last time before sacrificing herself to destroy the ship.
-Zombie witnesses a large explosion from the mothership which then disappears.
-He finds Ringer paralyzed in the hallway and realizes that Cassie has sacrificed herself.
+Cassie finds the explosive pill in her pocket, recognising it as the same type Megan had, activated by carbon dioxide from a person’s breath.
+The escape pod docks on the mothership, loaded with high explosives meant for Earth’s cities.
+She recites her and Sammy’s bedtime prayers one last time before sacrificing herself to destroy the ship.
+The zombie watches as a massive explosion erupts from the mothership before it disappears.
+He then finds Ringer paralysed in the hallway and understands that Cassie gave her life.

-Several months later, Zombie and Nugget are in a toy store in Texas.
-They come across a soldier with one hand in his shirt holding a wound—similar to a scenario Cassie experienced in the first book.
-Nugget wants to kill the soldier and Zombie tells him that they don't do that anymore.
-Zombie tries to reason with the soldier, but the soldier pulls a gun and shoots himself in the head.
-Zombie and Nugget return to a house where Ringer is nursing her newborn baby girl, she named Cassie.
-Outside, Evan Walker is patrolling - the 12th System saved him from the electrocution, and his human friends have re-downloaded his memories, returning his humanity.
-Evan tells Zombie that he plans to go to as many 5th Wave military bases as he can and destroy them, calculating that for every life he takes, two will be saved.
-As Evan leaves, Nugget watches from the house.
-He asks Zombie about the constellation that was his sister's namesake, and Zombie points out that three of the stars are a throne that the constellation Cassiopeia sits on, from which Cassie now sits to watch over the realm.
+Months later, Zombie and Nugget find themselves in a Texas toy store, where they encounter a wounded soldier clutching his side with one hand tucked into his shirt—just like Cassie had in the first book.
+Nugget wants to kill him, but Zombie talks him down and tries to communicate with the man, who instead pulls a gun and takes his own life.
+They return to a house where Ringer is caring for her newborn daughter, Cassie.
+Outside, Evan Walker is on patrol—the 12th System saved him from electrocution, and his friends restored his memories, bringing back his humanity.
+Evan tells Zombie he’s planning to hunt down and destroy as many 5th Wave military bases as he can, believing that for every life he takes, two more will be spared.
+As Evan leaves, Nugget watches from the house and asks Zombie about the constellation named for his sister.
+Zombie explains that three of its stars form the throne of Cassiopeia, from which Cassie now watches over her realm.